Get Started with Direct Secure Messaging

 Watch the Video: Watch Get Started with Direct Secure Messaging to learn how to configure your PCC system to send, receive, and reconcile direct secure messages.

-If your practice activates Direct Secure Messaging at your practice and you register clinical users, you can:
+If your practice activates Direct Secure Messaging and you register clinical users, you can:

-- Send a Direct Secure Message containing a Transition of Care document to another medical practice
+- Send a direct secure message containing a Summary of Care (also called a Transition of Care) document to another medical practice

-- Allow your patient and families to send a visit summary directly from MyKidsChart to another medical practice using a Direct Secure Message
+- Allow your patient and families to send a visit summary directly from the patient portal to another medical practice using a direct secure message

 - 1 Activate Direct Secure Messaging For Your Practice

 - 2 Create Direct Secure Messaging Accounts for Users

 - 3 Register Your Practice with the DirectTrust Network